Galina Markova BA (Hons) MBACP - Psychotherapeutic Counsellor

 Pain can take different forms, such as panic, stress, anxiety, depression, anger, shame, loneliness, despair, grief, to name but a few, including combinations of two or more, and often accompanied by a physical dis-ease.
 The causes can also be different - trauma, bereavement, illness, abuse, bullying, addiction, family or work difficulties, or every day dilemmas of contemporary life.

 Your personal distress is unique to you, as unique as it is the cause of it.
 What really matters to me is the impact on your sense of self and your relationship with the rest of the world.

 I am interested in You

-Apart from my private work, I am also a volunteer counsellor for a Youth Counselling Project and I feel passionate about improving young people’s mental health.
+Apart from my private work, I am also a counsellor for a Youth Counselling Project and I feel passionate about improving young people’s mental health.
 Through my on-going supportive role in a nursing home, I am also closely involved with vulnerable adults and those who love and care for them.

 Most of all, however, I am interested in you as a unique human being who is going through a difficult path in a lifetime journey.
 I would be honoured to share that path with you and together we can make a difference on your way.